Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 It’s a short walk into the quaint industrial village of Hebden, where you can visit landmarks like the steel cable suspension bridge, Hebden Fell and The Clarendon Hotel for a mid-walk bevvy.
 To complete this 5-mile walk, join Tinkers Lane onto Edge Lane, with its rewarding views of Grass Wood Nature Reserve, Lea Green iron age field systems and Upper Wharfedale, before arriving back into Grassington for a pint at one of two proper Yorkshire country pubs, The Old Hall Inn or The Foresters Arms.

-Start at Grassington National Park Centre, Hebden Road, Grassington, Skipton, North Yorkshire, BD23 5LB, or OS grid reference SE 00283 63750.
+The walk starts at Grassington National Park Centre, Hebden Road, Grassington, Skipton, North Yorkshire, BD23 5LB.
+Check out the route.

 How about a walk that takes you off the beaten path, and to a fantastic pub?
-On this Yorkshire pub walk, you start at the Yorkshire Dales National Park Authority car park, before setting off and following signs for Kirkby Malham.
+On this Yorkshire pub walk, you start at the Yorkshire Dales National Park Authority car park at Malham Rakes, before setting off and following signs for Kirkby Malham.

 Take the paths, stiles and farm tracks onto Thorpe Lane, and then Cow Close Lane, a unique little route with a stream alongside.
 You’ll then come to Kirkby Malham, where you’ll find the Victoria Inn, a pub that’s been featured in the Good Pub Guide, noted for its stunning Victorian decor and array of local ales and hearty food.

-Start at the Yorkshire Dales National Park Authority, Malham Rakes, Skipton, North Yorkshire, BD23 4DA, or OS grid reference SD 90075 62808.
+The walk starts at the Yorkshire Dales National Park Authority, Malham Rakes, Skipton, North Yorkshire, BD23 4DA.
+Check out the route.